Prof Brian Dolan FRSA, MSc (Oxon), MSc (Nurs), RMN, RGN

 This presentation will explore the meaning, significance and application of empathy in nursing education.
 Examples of educational initiatives designed to enhance nursing students’ empathy skills will be illustrated and their impact supported by empirical findings.

-Professor Tracy Levett-Jones is the is the Professor of Nursing Education and Discipline Lead at UTS.
+Professor Tracy Levett-Jones is the Professor of Nursing Education and Discipline Lead at UTS.
 Her research interests include: belongingness, clinical reasoning, empathy, interprofessional education, cultural competence, simulation and patient safety.
 Tracy has authored ten books, the most recent being “Clinical Reasoning: Learning to think like a nurse” and Critical Conversations for Patient Safety; as well as nearly 200 book chapters, reports and peer reviewed journal articles.
-Tracy has been the recipient of multiple teaching and research awards and has led a led a wide range of projects designed to improve the quality of teaching and learning for health professional students, and influence and potentially improve patient outcomes.
+Tracy has been the recipient of multiple teaching and research awards and has led a wide range of projects designed to improve the quality of teaching and learning for health professional students, and influence and potentially improve patient outcomes.

 Deb Boyd is the CEO of Auckland Eye Ltd, a registered nurse and e Health consultant.

 She is passionate about health informatics and e Health and is one of the few Certified Health Informatician’s Australasia (CHIA’s) in New Zealand.
 Deb was the General Manager at Australia’s first fully integrated digital hospital: St Stephens Hospital, which opened in Hervey Bay, Queensland in October 2014 and achieved HIMSS Level 6 in November 2014.This exciting project delivered a brand new hospital with a fully functioning EMR and closed loop medication management system.